 American Water Resources Association Conference

-The American Water Resources Association is holding its November conference at Flagler College on Nov.
-21.
+The American Water Resources Association held its November conference at Flagler College.